 33. Councilman T. Howard motioned, seconded by Councilwoman Conklin to adopt the agenda removing item #7 - Consider Permission to Pump and Haul at Christ's Sanctified Holy Church.
 Unanimously approved.

-- 34. Consider Adoption of the Minutes

-- Regular Council Meeting of May 7, 2012

-- Special Council meeting of May 16, 2012
+- Regular Council Meeting of May 7, 2012 - Special Council meeting of May 16, 2012

 Councilwoman Conklin motioned, seconded by Vice Mayor Richardson to adopt the minutes as presented.
 Unanimously approved.